hiteshpatel379/PyWATER/README.rst

 Important or conserved waters are the water molecules which are present in most or all available pdb structures when superimposed.
 PyWATER script and this documentation is available at https://github.com/hiteshpatel379/PyWATER.
 PyMOL is available at http://www.pymol.org/ or http://sourceforge.net/projects/pymol/.
+Tutorial of PyWATER is also availble at http://hiteshpatel379.github.io/PyWATER/.

 Copyright 2013 Hitesh Patel and B. Gruening